-The Health Collaborative unites organizations and creates action to support health for all people in the Dan River Region.
+The Health Collaborative unites individuals and organizations and creates action to support health for all people in the Dan River Region.

 Indicators reflect a healthy, active, engaged and educated region where everyone lives in an environment where they can thrive.

 - Impact— Is there the capacity, resources, and political will needed for the strategy to have a broad impact?
 Will the strategy influence a greater number of people over a longer period of time in order to create a healthier population in the Dan River Region?

 - Community— Does it create opportunities for neighborhood and community residents to design, lead and implement initiatives to improve their own health and the health of their neighbors?

 History and Purpose

 Over the past few decades, many cities and counties, including ours, have unintentionally built communities where healthy choices are hard to find.
 Motivated by the Dan River Region’s declining health status and continually falling score in the Robert Wood Johnson Foundation’s County Health Rankings, a group of concerned organizations gathered to discuss this challenge and how to take action.
 Officially establishing itself as The Heath Collaborative in the fall of 2014, the group worked together to create strategies that would work towards preventing the region’s most chronic diseases—obesity, diabetes, stroke, heart diseases and cancer.
 It produced a Regional Health Equity Report (2017) and Health for All Action Plan (2016) to better understand local conditions and to guide its collaborative efforts.
-In it's first five years, the Collaborative grew to include more than 250 individuals representing more than 150 organizations in local government, education, healthcare, business and nonprofit sectors.
+In it's first five years, the Collaborative grew to include more than 250 individuals representing more than 150 groups and organizations.